LIN3S/WordpressStandard/README.md

 * **Activate all yours plugins before all**: it's a common mistake; you are developing inside your favorite IDE, you test in the browser and something is wrong because *Timber* is very required in this project.
-* To generate simple, clean and maintainable Sass code you should use the *scss-lint*.
-It's a project prerequisite so please, check its outputs and try to accomplish them.
-Also, **Sass example folder structure has been created, follow it.
-Use mobile first approach** and **don't use magic numbers**.
 * Usually, the features WordPress has by default are not enough so new PostTypes, Widgets, ShortCodes, ImageSizes... have to be created.
 In case you need those changes to the codebase you should go to the `core` folder.
 There, you will find some examples on how to extend many different WordPress features.
 In case there is no class for what you need, just